 Statewide registries have been developed throughout the country to increase the number of high quality early care and education programs by helping to develop and track a knowledgeable and skilled early childhood workforce, they are based upon an individuals’ verified professional achievements.
 Registries provide important data about the early childhood workforce to help raise the status and compensation for early care and education as a viable and unique profession in our society.

-We invite you to apply to The Arizona Early Childhood Career and Professional Development Network Registry to gain the recognition you deserve for your experience, education and training in early care and education through your work with young children and families.
+We invite you to apply to the Arizona Early Childhood Workforce Registry to gain the recognition you deserve for your experience, education and training in early care and education through your work with young children and families.

-Early childhood practitioners are encouraged to apply for the Arizona Early Childhood Career and Professional Development Network Registry.
-This includes caregivers, teachers, educators, administrators and other advocates for young children.
+Early childhood practitioners are encouraged to apply for the Arizona Early Childhood Workforce Registry.
+This includes caregivers, teachers, educators, administrators, and other advocates for young children.
 The Registry is designed for anyone who works with children birth to age eight (providing direct or indirect service) in a variety of settings:

 - Family and group child care homes